-The nanoGateway Mobility Program will select 10 participants to develop their project idea from 1 up to 8 weeks at INL facilities, under the supervision of INL Staff Researcher.
+The nanoGateway Mobility Program will select 10 Researchers and/or Students to develop their project idea from 1 up to 8 weeks at INL facilities, under the supervision of INL Staff Researcher.

 Who is it for?

-Visiting scientists, engineers, developers, entrepreneurs or nanotechnology enthusiasts from the POCTEP provinces of the Spain-Portugal transboundary regions (Algarve, Alentejo, Center, North – Andalucia, Castilla y León, Extremadura, Galicia).
+Visiting scientists, students, engineers, developers, entrepreneurs or nanotechnology enthusiasts from the POCTEP provinces of the Spain-Portugal transboundary regions (Algarve, Alentejo, Center, North – Andalucia, Castilla y León, Extremadura, Galicia).

 What can you expect?

 Mentoring support from INL researchers for the development of the work proposed or Project Idea in the research area chosen by the participant from 1 up to 8 weeks.